 From Sept 14 to Sept 19 2014, Prof. Ed Saliklis and two Cal Poly students, Jared Parker and Evan Gerbo presented two papers on their research at the International Association of Shell and Spatial Structures World Conference in Brasilia, Brazil.
 Jared Parker showed his research on the Maney-Goldberg Method and Evan Gerbo discussed his research on optimization of a frame geometry using genetic algorithms.

-In the photos from left, Evan and Jared are talking with Prof. Ashley Thrall of the University of Notre Dame (where Evan is currently pursuing his PhD) and with the world's preeminent structural engineer Bill Baker of SOM's Chicago office.
+In the photos from left, Evan and Jared are talking with Prof. Ashley Thrall of University of Notre Dame (where Evan is currently pursuing his Ph.D.) and with the world's preeminent structural engineer Bill Baker of SOM's Chicago office.
 In the photo on the right, Jared presents his work.

 More on ARCE here.